thewoolleyman/continuous-everything/README.md

 * Use random ports for containers, let Rancher manage them.
 * Simple HTML page hosts may be cached by browser.
 Use dev tools to explicitly clear cache or add a url param.
 More info: https://css-tricks.com/strategies-for-cache-busting-css/
+* Use google DNS server (8.8.8.8), local DNS servers may not update by the TTL